What Causes Your Water to Break When You're Pregnant?

 If you are having an induced labor, it is likely that your doctor will artificially break the membrane, using an amniotic hook.
 Don't worry, though—it does not hurt.
 With my second child, labor was induced, and there was no pain associated with the thin plastic hook used to break the membranes.
 The process actually helped my labor progress.

 Preterm Premature Rupture of Membranes (PPROM)

-- prior history of PPROM
+- Prior history of PPROM.

-- genital tract infection
+- Urinary tract infection.

-- vaginal bleeding during more than one trimester
+- Vaginal bleeding during more than one trimester.

-- weak or injured cervix
+- Weak or injured cervix.

 Pregnancies Too Close Together May Cause Water to Break Early

 The American Journal of Obstetrics & Gynecology published a report in 2010 that showed an increased risk of PPROM for women who became pregnant again soon after childbirth.
 This risk was reported highest for black women who became pregnant three to six months after childbirth.
 Women who waited at least 18 months were less likely to have the complication.
 The report concluded that a woman's body needs adequate time for full recovery between births.

 Most women do not experience the complications of PROM or PPROM.
 You can benefit, however, by being informed of the risks and causes, and by following general instructions from your obstetrician.
 If your water does break early or unexpectedly, stay calm and contact your doctor.
 On the flip side, if your labor begins, but your water does not break, don't panic.
 In most cases, a woman's water does not break until she is well into real labor.
 By that time, hopefully, you will already be at the hospital or in the presence of the appropriate health care provider.